 Centering Pregnancy Initiative

 This great program will allow our expectant mothers to take charge of their prenatal care as never before.
 Making new friends who are experiencing the same things you are at the same time.
 NEON pregnant women are referred to the Centering Pregnancy program by their health care provider after their initial OB visit.
 Subsequent visits are in a group of their peers led by a credentialed health care provider and a cofacilitator.
-Centering Pregnancy group care promotes more provider and patient contact, patient empowerment and learning, self- care, support and friendship among group members and better birth outcomes.
+Centering Pregnancy group care promotes more provider and patient contact, patient empowerment and learning, self- care, support and friendships among group members and better birth outcomes.
 During these sessions you will support one another, recieve a physical checkup, recieve snacks/refreshments, have fun interactions/relaxation.
 All pregnant patients are eligible to participate.
 Group sessions are held at the Hough Health Center.
 Contact 216-231-7700 ext.
 1010 for further information.
 NEON's VIP Centering Pregnancy Program "Its All About You: Your Pregnancy and Your Baby"

 Youth Adolescent Awareness Program – YAAP